jhillyerd/enmime/README.md

 ## Development Status

-enmime is approaching beta quality: it works but has not been tested with a wide variety of source data.
+enmime is beta quality: it works but has not been tested with a wide variety of source data.
 It's possible the API will evolve slightly before an official release.

 Please see [CONTRIBUTING.md] if you'd like to contribute code to the project.